 In lieu of receiving cash severance and in exchange for the other concessions made by the former NSAM executive officers, the letter agreements provided for us to issue replacement equity awards to the former NSAM executive officers as soon as practicable following the closing of the Merger.
 The maximum aggregate value of the replacement equity awards was approximately \$52 million less than the estimated cash severance that the former NSAM executive officers would have been entitled to receive under their employment agreements if they voluntarily terminated their employment following the Merger and was subject to further reduction because the former NSAM executive officers also agreed to have the number of shares subject to such awards attributed a minimum value of \$15.00 per share.
 Pursuant to the terms of the letter agreements, the maximum value of such replacement equity awards were as follows: Mr. Hamamoto - \$52,595,810; Mr. Tylis - \$29,930,569; Mr. Gilbert - \$23,082,043 and Ms. Hess - \$8,622,725.
-The replacement equity award granted to each of the former NSAM executive officers was subject to vesting based on continued employment with us through the first anniversary of the closing of the Merger (with accelrated vesting upon termination of employment by us without cause, by the executive with good reason or upon death or disability).
+The replacement equity award granted to each of the former NSAM executive officers was subject to vesting based on continued employment with us through the first anniversary of the closing of the Merger (with accelerated vesting upon termination of employment by us without cause, by the executive with good reason or upon death or disability).
 In addition, for Messrs.
-Hamamoto and Gilbert, an additional one-year post-vesting holding requirement applies with respect to all of the shares or LTIP units that vested other than a specified amount to satisfy tax liabilities resulting from such vesting, provided that such holding period.
+Hamamoto and Gilbert, an additional one-year post-vesting holding requirement applies with respect to all of the shares or LTIP units that vested other than a specified amount to satisfy tax liabilities resulting from such vesting, provided that such holding period lapsed upon termination of employment by us without cause, by the executive with good reason or upon death or disability prior to the end of the holding period.
 Dividends and distributions are to be paid currently with respect to the replacement equity awards.
-The following are the number of shares or LTIP units subject to the replacement equity awards granted to the former NSAM executive officers pursuant to the letter agreements following the closing of the Merger.
+The following are the number of shares or LTIP units subject to the replacement equity awards granted to the former NSAM executive officers pursuant to the letter agreements following the closing of the Merger: